-National media and education campaigns can be successful tools for influencing the public to challenge discriminatory social norms and practices, as the following case study demonstrates.
+National media and education campaigns can be successful tools for influencing the public to challenge discriminatory social norms and practices, as the case study from Cambodia demonstrates.

 Many of CAFOD's partners, such as, the Community Radio Capinola in El Salvador successfully change discriminatory social norms through media campaigns.
-This radio station encourages women to stand up for their rights in a traditional male-dominated society, 2017.
+This radio station encourages women to stand up for their rights in a traditional male-dominated society, 2017

-Karol and Setha - Cambodia Media and education campaigns
+Karol and Setha - CambodiaMedia and education campaigns

-Karol and Setha is a Maryknoll educational programme.
+Karol and Setha is a Maryknoll educational programme CAFOD is supporting.
 Karol and Setha is an acronym for 'Knowledge and Reflection on Life and Sexuality through a holistic approach'.